Subhajit Biswas , Ph.D.

 Patents & Publications

-On epidemiology of flaviviruses like dengue and zika in human and mosquito samples from Eastern India
+On epidemiology and pathogenesis of flaviviruses like dengue and zika in human and mosquito samples from Eastern India

 - Sukla S#, Ghosh A#, Saha R, De A, Adhya S, Biswas S*(2018).
 In-depth molecular analysis of a small cohort of human and Aedes mosquito (adults and larvae) samples from Kolkata revealed absence of Zika but high prevalence of dengue virus.
 Journal of Medical Microbiology, 67, 1109-1119 http://jmm.microbiologyresearch.org/content/journal/jmm/10.1099/jmm.0.000769#tab2) *Corresponding author; #Joint first authors